 - d.
 Keep records including but not limited to records concerning rabies vaccinations, all other inoculations and any medical condition(s) of each dog, cat, puppy or kitten intended to be sold, given away, or otherwise conveyed; - e.
-On a quarterly basis, the name, address, and telephone number of the new owner of any dog, cat, puppy or kitten placed in the county shall be provided to the division.
-The term quarterly basis shall reflect the calendar quarters ending March 31, June 30, September 30, and December 31; - f.
+On a quarterly basis, the name, address, and telephone number of the new owner of any dog, cat, puppy or kitten placed in the county shall be provided to the division; - f.
 Furnish to each new owner of a dog, cat, puppy or kitten the hobby breeder permit number so the new owner has proof and assurance that the animal was legally bred; - g.
 Not offer a puppy or kitten under the age of eight (8) weeks for sale, trade, other compensation or free giveaway, with the exception of animals taken to an animal shelter; - h.
 Recommend to each new owner that any animal sold, transferred or given away be examined by a licensed veterinarian within one (1) week of the date of transfer and notify the new owner of state requirements for rabies vaccinations; - i.
 List the person's hobby breeder permit number on all advertisements and literature concerning the sale or free giveaway of any dog, cat, puppy or kitten of the hobby breeder; - j.
 Adhere to minimum standards regarding the care and manner of keeping of animals as provided in section 4-24, animal care; manner of keeping; and - k.
-Allow the division to inspect the premises wherein an animal that is the subject of a hobby breeder permit is maintained and to view any animal that is the subject of the permit, if the division has a reasonable basis to believe that a violation of section 4-24, animal care; manner of keeping, exists.
+Allow the division to inspect the premises wherein an animal that is the subject of a hobby breeder permit is maintained and to view any animal that is the subject of the permit, if the division has probable cause to believe that a violation of section 4-24, animal care; manner of keeping, exists.
 Such inspection will be limited to that necessary to ascertain compliance with section 4-24, animal care; manner of keeping.
 If a hobby breeder refuses to allow the division to perform an inspection as provided herein, the division may apply for a warrant pursuant to F.S. ch.
 933. All reports of such inspections shall be in writing and maintained by the division.

-- (3) A hobby breeder permit is valid for a period of one (1) ealendar year from the date of issuance and must be renewed annually.
-Renewal applications for permits shall be made at least within thirty (30) days prior to expiration. - (4) A hobby breeder permit is not transferable, assignable, or refundable. - (5) Each person owning an animal intended to be used for breeding or studding shall obtain a hobby breeder permit prior to using any dog or cat for breeding or stud purposes.
+(3) A hobby breeder permit is valid for a period of one (1) year from the date of issuance and must be renewed annually.
+Renewal applications for permits shall be made at least thirty (30) days prior to expiration.

+- (4) A hobby breeder permit is not transferable, assignable, or refundable. - (5) Each person owning an animal intended to be used for breeding or studding shall obtain a hobby breeder permit prior to using any dog or cat for breeding or stud purposes.

 A hobby breeder must obtain an unaltered license tag for each unaltered dog or cat covered under the hobby breeder permit.